eddie3ruff/bag2laz/README.md

 To use `bag2laz`, simply edit the `/path/to/bags/` and `/path/to/converted_bags/` in the script.
 You can choose LAZ or LAS depending on the file extension setting.

 ### Example
-Assuming your ROSbag files are located in `/home/user/bagfiles` and you want the converted files in `/home/user/converted_files`, you would run:
+Once the paths are set, you would run the following in a terminal window:

 ```shell
 python3 bag2laz.py